SirGoodenough/ThermoPI-Cottage/README.md

 # ThermoPI-Cottage

 Use a Raspberry PI connected to ten Dallas 1 wire temperature sensors to send the results to a MQTT server.
+Also connected is a servo to adjust the temperature setting on the water and 2 GPIO sensors to report the status of the zone thermostats.

 ## USAGE